-The Directive introduces tougher rules to improve the protection of public health with new harmonised, pan-European measures to ensure that medicines are safe and that the trade in medicines is rigorously controlled.
-To this end, these new measures include:
+This Directive introduces harmonised European measures to fight medicine falsifications and ensure that medicines are safe and that the trade in medicines is rigorously controlled.
+Measures include:

-- A common, EU-wide logo to identify legal online pharmacies.
-This would make it easier to distinguish between legal and illegal online pharmacies throughout the European Union;
+- A common, EU-wide logo to identify legal online pharmacies

-- Tougher rules on the controls and inspections of producers of active pharmaceutical ingredients; and
+- Tougher rules on import of active pharmaceutical ingredients

 - Strengthened record-keeping requirements for wholesale distributors.

 Directive 2011/62/EU provides the basis for a number of legislative implementation measures to be carried out by the Commission.
-An overview is here.
+See the overview.

 Background to the delegated Regulation

-Directive 2011/62/EU introduces a "common logo" for websites of legally-operating online pharmacies/retailers.
-This logo has to be clearly displayed on every page of the website offering the medicinal products.
-The common logo shall be recognisable throughout the Union, while enabling the identification of the Member State where the online pharmacy/retailer is established.
+The Falsified Medicines Directive introduces a common logo for websites of legally-operating online pharmacies/retailers which must be clearly displayed on every page of the website.
+The common logo should be recognisable throughout the EU, while also making clear which EU country the online pharmacy/retailer is from.

 Importation of active substances

-Moreover, Directive 2011/62/EU introduces EU-wide rules for the importation of active substances: According to Article 46b(2) of Directive 2001/83/EC, active substances shall only be imported if, inter alia, the active substances are accompanied by a written confirmation from the competent authority of the exporting third country which, as regards the plant manufacturing the exported active substance, confirms that the standards of good manufacturing practice and control of the plant are equivalent to those in the Union.
-The requirement of a written confirmation is waived for third countries listed by the Commission in accordance with Article 111b of Directive 2001/83/EC.
-Article 111b(2) of Directive 2001/83/EC provides that the Commission adopts an implementing measure to apply these requirements.
+The Falsified Medicines Directive introduces EU-wide rules for the importation of active substances.
+These can only be imported if they are accompanied by written confirmation from the competent authority of the exporting country that attests that the standards of good manufacturing practice and control of the manufacturing site are equivalent to those in the EU.
+This requirement is waived for certain third countries listed by the Commission.

-Directive 2011/62/EU places an obligation on Member States to take appropriate measures to ensure that manufacturers of active substances on their territory comply with good manufacturing practice ("GMP") for active substances.
+The Directive also places an obligation on EU countries to take appropriate measures to ensure that manufacturers of active substances on their territory comply with good manufacturing practice (GMP).
 It also places an obligation on the Commission to adopt, by means of delegated acts, the principles and guidelines of good manufacturing practice for active substances.
-This concept paper was released for public consultation in 2012 with a view to preparing the delegated act on principles and guidelines of good manufacturing practice for active substances in medicinal products for human use.

-Directive 2011/62/EU has provided for the obligation for Member States to take the necessary measures in order to prevent medicinal products that are introduced into the Union, but are not intended to be placed on the market of the Union, from entering into circulation if there are sufficient grounds to suspect that those products are falsified.
+The Directive also contains a provision obliging EU countries to take the necessary measures to prevent medicinal products that are introduced into the EU, but not intended to be sold in the EU, from entering into circulation if there are sufficient grounds to suspect that they are fake.